Dental Public Health Policy Committee

 - Teledentistry: How Technology Can Facilitate Access To Care (March 2019)

-- Fluoride Varnish Issue Brief (September 2014)
+- Fluoride Varnish Issue Brief (September 2014) This issue brief has been archived and will not be updated.

 - Improving the Oral Health of Pregnant Women and Young Children: Opportunities for Policymakers (August 2012)